 If you appreciate that glow that you only get from genuine gold, then consider 14K yellow gold plating.

-Maybe you have a piece of fashion jewelry that you love and wear almost every day, but the gold plating is wearing thin.
+Maybe you have a piece of fashionable jewelry that you love and wear almost every day.
+But the gold plating is wearing thin.
 Let’s re-plate it.
 Or maybe your Mom gave you that little initial pendant when you were a kid and now it looks faded.
 Let’s re-plate it in yellow gold.